310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 The producer supports the idol, and the idol lives up to their producer’s expectations by shining bright!

 It’s the perfect team-up!
-And a relationship suitable to call each other “buddy”, don’t you think? ☆
+And a relationship suitable to call each other “buddy”, dooon’t you think? ☆

 Hahaha!
 She refused!
 But Mama will keep saying it, anyway!